barcus/postgresql-upgrade/README.md

 Either way, the command is run with postgres system user.

-After successful upgrade, new database is available in `<pg_new_data>` folder.
+After successful upgrade, new database is available in the target folder.
 In any case source database is not modified.

 PostgreSQL version, database encoding and locale are discovered from source database.

-:warning: Be sure to set PGUSER var with an existing superuser in source DB
+:warning: Be sure to set PGUSER variable with an existing superuser in source database

-See example below.

-Docker volumes required:
+Docker volumes for source and target are required.

-* `/data/pg-old` (should contain source db)
-* `/data/pg-new` (will contain target db)
+The source (old) folder should contain database to migrate.
+(See example below)

 Variables: